Parveen Shakir

 Parveen Shakir (/ur/; 24 November 1952 – 26 December 1994) was a Pakistani poet and civil servant of the government of Pakistan.
 She is best known for her poems, which brought a distinctive feminine voice to Urdu literature.

-Since her death in a road accident at a young age, the "Parveen Shakir Urdu Literature Festival" has been held every year in Islamabad in her memoriam.
+Since her death in a road accident when she was only 42, the "Parveen Shakir Urdu Literature Festival" has been held every year in Islamabad in her memory.

 Early life and education

 Shakir was born as Syeda Parveen Bano on 24 November 1952 into a Shia Syed family in Karachi, Pakistan.
 Her father Shakir Hussain Saqib, also a poet, was from Laheriasarai in the Darbhanga district of Bihar and had migrated to Karachi after the partition of India.

 She received two undergraduate degrees, one in English literature and the other in linguistics (from Sir Syed Government Girls College), and obtained MA degrees in the same subjects from the University of Karachi.
 She also held a PhD, and another MA degree in Bank Administration.

 In 1982, Shakir qualified for the Central Superior Services (CSS) Examination.
 In 1991, she obtained an MA degree in public administration from Harvard University.